ShallyLai/Zookeeper/README.md

 Warning:

-First, you need to set up multi-node ZooKeeper cluster first.
+You need to set up multi-node ZooKeeper cluster first.

 You can refer these websites to learn how to configure.
 1. Englinsh: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-an-apache-zookeeper-cluster-on-ubuntu-18-04